A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation

 \subsection{Training details}

 In this work, we focus on mathematical reasoning tasks to evaluate our algorithm, which can be readily applied to other tasks.
-Specifically, we train and evaluate on GSM8K \cite{cobbe2021gsm8k}, a dataset of 8.5K grade school math problems that require 2-8 steps of multi-step reasoning using basic arithmetic operations.
 We adopt the AReaL framework \cite{fu2025areal} for training.
-We use vanilla GRPO with coupled loss \cite{grpo-deepseek-math} as our baseline algorithm and estimate advantages using group reward normalization.
+We use decoupled PPO \cite{hilton2022batch} and vanilla GRPO \cite{grpo-deepseek-math} as our baseline algorithms and estimate advantages using group reward normalization.